Today I’m sharing a review of the smol range of dishwasher and laundry tablets.

 Once again, we used one smol dishwasher tablet, on an eco wash setting.
 All I can say is that I didn’t notice any difference between the performance of smol versus our regular big-brand dishwasher tablet.

 Everything came out perfectly clean, including a dish I’d used to cook lasagne and the dreaded scrambled eggs pan.

 There was also no strong scent, which I find really off-putting when it comes to dishes.

 For me, there are probably three key issues I thought about when writing this review.

 First is about the product performance.
-In this respect, I found smol’s performance to be perfectly acceptable, and comparable to the products I already use.
+In this respect, I found the performance of the Smol laundry capsules and the dishwasher tablets to be perfectly acceptable, and comparable to the products I already use.